 My Master, Right or Wrong: Genji, Shannon and Kanon seem rather unconcerned in the face of Kinzo's actions and all the murders that occur.
-In reality Kinzo is long dead and Shannon and Kanon are in fact the same person, Yasu, who is Kinzo's illegitimate child with his daughter Beatrice II and is the one Genji considers his new master.
-Yasu then plan the murders without any protest from Genji, who even helps with covering them up.
+In reality Kinzo is long dead and Shannon and Kanon are in fact the same person, Sayo, who is Kinzo's illegitimate child with his daughter Beatrice II and is the one Genji considers his new master.
+Sayo then plan the murders without any protest from Genji, who even helps with covering them up.

 Nearly 90% of the attacks in Ougon Musou Kyoku are these, in fact, the game itself is full of this.

-Nested Story Reveal - Episode 8 reveals that most of the plot is Toya Hachijo's attempt to recreate what happened in Rokkenjima by writing mystery novels ("Forgeries") based on the original two message bottles that washed up on the shores of Japan.
+Nested Story Reveal: Episode 8 reveals that most of the plot is Toya Hachijo's attempt to recreate what happened in Rokkenjima by writing mystery novels ("Forgeries") based on the original two message bottles that washed up on the shores of Japan.

-Never Found the Body - Anyone who survives until the end of the arc tends to die in this manner.
+Never Found the Body: Anyone who survives until the end of the arc tends to die in this manner.
 However, even during the arcs, Kanon seems to have these sorts of deaths a lot.

-Never Trust a Trailer - The anime's next-episode trailers are full of blatant lies and out-of-character behavior.
+The anime's next-episode trailers are full of blatant lies and out-of-character behavior.
 They're hilarious.
 Except the last one.